robertjwvaughan/Tetris/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/pcpbPGe3xXg/0.jpg)](https://www.youtube.com/watch?v=pcpbPGe3xXg)

+#Resonings

-# Concept
+## Concept
 Towards the end of the first semester of the 2016/2017 academic year to design a game.
 I (Robert) began to ponder as to what would be a perfect game to highlight OOP concepts learned in the first half of the year long OOP module.
 I felt that the game should not only complex task to design but also something I had a passion in.
 After some time, I came to the conclusion that Tetris would be the perfect candidate.

-# Why
+## Why
 Tetris is a tile-matching puzzle video game and was the first entertainment software exported from the USSR.
 When Tetris finally made its way to the Nintendo Entertainment System, the game became apart of a elite grouping of games that created interest in the video-game market across worldwide territories.
 The games simplistic yet restrictive rules create memorable enjoyment for a majority of players thus became a classic.
-I believed trying to recreate such a classic would be a interesting challenge to understake.
+I believed trying to recreate such a classic would be a interesting challenge to undertake.

+In terms of a challenge, one could can claim that the designing of a game such a Tetris, requires a developer to take into account the movement of of shapes and how they are handled, even when they are marked dead.

 # Features